FINANCIAL VALUE = FCF & ROIC

 Improve the life of capital

-Another important way to drive ROIC is to lengthen the life of capital.
+Another important way to drive ROIC is to lengthen the life of the capital.
 Instead of a new piece of equipment are there modifications that can be made, better maintenance, etc.?

 Conduct cost-benefit analyses